 View Susan's entire Water Lily / Waterfall paintings gallery (below) in a separate window if you wish.

 Infinity Studio opened forty years ago and Susan is still a working artist after all this time because she loves painting.
-Things have changed but we are still here and have been getting ready for a retrospective exhibition of Susan's Venice and Santa Monica watercolors as part of the Venice Art Crawl.
+Things have changed but we are still here.
+The retrospective exhibition of Susan's Venice and Santa Monica watercolors as part of the 2018 Venice Art Crawl was a success.
 The show opened on March 15, 2018 and the response was encouraging.
-The show is being hosted by Small World Books & Sidewalk Cafe in Venice.
+The show was hosted by Small World Books & Sidewalk Cafe in Venice.
 This is where Susan first showed them in 1979, just a few years after Bob and Mary Goodfader opened the book store.
 To kick off this event there had been a number of gatherings of artists, art lovers and other interested people.
 On January 18, 2018 one of these mixers was held in a sushi restaurant & bar on Windward Circle.
 It was packed.
 We were like sardines in a can but we had a good time eating and drinking, meeting and making friends while reminiscing about Venice and talking about the upcoming event A Retrospective - How It Was Then, How It Is Now.

-We hope that you can come to the show which runs until May 17, 2018.
+The show ran until May 17, 2018.
+If you were able to come see it in person we are glad and thank you.
 On opening night we not only showed the watercolors but there were other interesting presentations.
 We want to show you that even though things change other things stay the same.
 Even if something, a place, or a person, it could be anything, looks unrecognizable all you have to do is look at it in a certain way and suddenly you'll see it.
 In some subtle or stark way things are really the same.
 What has changed is the presentation.
-Come see our presentation of How it Was Then and How It Is Now.
-You will enjoy it.
-The show will run for two months so even though the opening is past you can still enjoy the artwork and the slide show can be seen on the retrospective web site.
+If you came see our presentation of How it Was Then and How It Is Now along with the rest of the 2018 Venice Art Walk we know you enjoyed it because of all the positive comments and news paper coverage.
+Although the show is over you can still enjoy the artwork and the slide show which can be seen on the retrospective web site.

 If you are interested in purchasing some artwork or commissioning a custom piece please feel free to contact Susan directly at (310) 392-5042 or email@example.com or through our Historic Watercolors site.